The Nature of a Spy

 “Why did you even save Sano and me?
 Why did you sell King Bunawi's plans to the Gamhanans when you knew many of your own comrades would perish in a losing battle?
 I don't understand you at all.”

-“I don't have a simple answer for you, Anina,” Matiban finally replied.
-Even Yiling's unnatural face betrayed more feelings than his.
+“I don't have a simple answer for you, Anina,” Lord Matiban finally replied.
+Even Lady Yiling's unnatural face betrayed more feelings than his.
 “I saved Sano because he's a silly little kid.
 If I hadn't verified his identity in that small village, your brothers would have had to.
-Think about how that would have played out for them, and for you.
+Think about how that would have played out for them.
+And for you.

 “Yes, but she has never asked me to do anything I didn't believe in.
 You would know what that's like, wouldn't you?
 You're defying Bunawi too.
 You're here for a reason.”